Our strategy and vision for tomorrow’s real estate

 A subsidiary of the BNP Paribas Group

-BNP Paribas Real Estate is a subsidiary of the BNP Paribas Group located in 71 countries in the world.
+BNP Paribas Real Estate is a subsidiary of the BNP Paribas Group present in 65 countries and territories.
 In 2020, the BNP Paribas Group introduced its new 'Company Purpose' that serves as a reminder of its mission as a bank and of its ethics.
 It also explains how the Group takes societal challenges into account in its operations as well as emphasising its ambition to be a leader in sustainable finance.